HippoEug/HackTheBox/Machines (Easy)/Bank.md

 ## 8. Exploitating Unencrypted Credentials
 I got lost here yet again, and had to look up for writeups again.

 Turns out, one of these files is not like the other.
 Instead of having a size of either 583 or 584, it is much smaller and has a size of 257 due to failed encryption.
+We can sort by size to find this file.
 ```
 [ ]	68576f20e9732f1b2edc4df5b8533230.acc	2017-06-15 09:50 	257